bnnyng/garden/content/(Theorem) Integration by parts.md

 &= \int_a^b [f(x)G(x) + F(x)g(x)]dx ,
 \end{align}
 $$

 where the final equality follows by substituting the definition of $H$.
-Then the statement follows by rearranging the expression. $\ \square$
+Then the statement follows by rearranging the expression. $\quad \square$